yojoecapital/goop-cli/README.md

 ### Initialize

 Use `initialize <folderId>` or `init <folderId>` to associate a Google Drive folder with the current local directory.
 Optionally, include `--depth <depth>` to specify the maximum folder depth to sync.
-After initializing you can use `pull` to download the remove files onto your system.
+After initializing you can use `pull --yes` to download the remote files onto your system.

 ### Fetch